SMarkus27/pizzas-api-python/README.md

 ```
 * Get all orders

-Send in your request header, a size value, and a value to page.
+Send in your request header, a size value, and a value to the page.
 To receive your Paginated data.

 ```
 http://localhost:8000/api/pizzas/pizza_name